Health and Safety Guide When Travelling To Bali

 Sexually transmitted infections (STIs)

 It’s important to practise safe sex so that you minimise your risk of STIs and Human Immunodeficiency Virus (HIV).
 Sexually transmitted infections (STIs) are common when travelling.
 Bring protection (condoms) with you which meets international safety standards.
-STIs are generally not covered by travel insurance.
+STIs are usually not covered by travel insurance.

 • Prostitution is big business in Bali but it’s illegal.